pmatkov/irc-client-server/README.md

 IRC was once a popular protocol for online chat.
 Compared to modern protocols, it is relatively simple, offering only real-time text messaging in its basic version.
 This simplicity and widespread use were the main reasons I chose IRC for my final thesis project.

 To demonstrate online chat in an IRC network, I developed an IRC client and server.
 These are not fully featured IRC applications, as implementing all features would be too time-consuming.
-However, they support a limited set of IRC rules, sufficient to showcase the basic principles of online chat.
+However, they support a limited set of IRC rules, sufficient to demonstrate the basic principles of online chat.

 The goal was to create a simple yet functional IRC network using a single server (IRC also supports multi-server networks) capable of handling up to 1000 clients.

 The applications were developed in C for Linux, utilizing several libraries.
 The client features a text-based UI, implemented with the *ncurses* library.
 Unit testing was performed using the *Check* library.
-Network communication was tested directly between the client and server, as well as through shell scripts.
+Network communication was tested directly between the client and server, as well as through *shell* scripts.
 Additionally, a custom library of data structures and functions was created.

 Both the client and server use event-driven programming and I/O multiplexing to efficiently handle network communication.